Come chat with us and we will get back to you as soon as possible!

 5. Create a New User

-MongoDB doesn’t have a default account.
-Create a user for each database and set privileges using db.createUser().
+Since MongoDB doesn't have a default account, you must create a new user for each database and set their privileges.
+You can do this using the db.createUser() function.

 db.createUser(